Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 # Our Contribution
-We proceed this work through [PMLR Volume123](http://proceedings.mlr.press/v123/kim20a.html).
+We proceed this work through [PMLR Volume123](http://proceedings.mlr.press/v123/kim20a.html)(Proceedings of the NeurIPS 2019 Competition and Demonstration Track, PMLR 123:13-26, 2020).
 The paper title is `Efficient Model for Image Classification With Regularization Tricks`.
 Our main contributions are divided into four parts.

 ## 1. **Orthonormal regularization**